ChrisWiegman/kana/README.md

 `--multisite` Use the multisite flag to setup a WordPress Multisite installation.
 The optional `subdomain` and `subdirectory` flags will allow for either type of installation.

+`--remove-default-plugins` Will remove the default "Hello Dolly" and Akismet plugins when starting the site.
+Note this will not restore them if they've been manually removed.

 ## Importing an existing WordPress database

 Kana offers a simple way to import an existing WordPress database.
 Just use the `kana db import <your database file>` to get started.